-Church President John Taylor taught that God preserved the 'curse of Cain' through Noah's flood so 'the devil should have a representation upon the earth.'
+In 1881, LDS Church President John Taylor explained why God preserved the 'curse of Cain' through Noah's flood: 'Because it was necessary that the devil should have a representation upon the earth.'
+In 2013, the Church quietly disavowed these 'theories' - without naming the prophet who taught them.

 SpeakerJohn Taylor